IBM/CodeEngine/kafka-observer/README.md

 ### Observer

-The **observer** is a Code Engine Job operating in Daemonset mode.
+The **observer** is a Code Engine Job operating in [daemon mode](https://cloud.ibm.com/docs/codeengine?topic=codeengine-job-daemon).
 At runtime, it dynamically creates a new consumer group based on provided Kafka Broker addresses and configurations (_including Kafka Topics_), persistently waiting for incoming messages to be claimed from a Kafka Broker.

 When a new message is claimed from a specific Kafka Topic, the **observer** wakes-up the corresponding **consumer** Job, by submitting a JobRun.
 The decision on which **consumer** Job to wake-up depends on the Topic the **consumer** Job is using.
 This wake-up mechanism allows **consumer** Jobs to only run when needed, optimizing resource consumption in a serverless fashion.

 ### Consumer

-The **consumer** is a Code Engine Job operating in Daemonset mode.
+The **consumer** is a Code Engine Job operating in [daemon mode](https://cloud.ibm.com/docs/codeengine?topic=codeengine-job-daemon).
 Unlike the observer, the **consumer** runs only in response to incoming messages within the desired Kafka Topics.
 Once running, it will gracefully shutdown within one minute, if none further messages are claimed.

 In this sample, we provided a native Kafka client implementation written in Go.
 Code Engine users can opt-in for other native clients using different runtimes, such as Java, when implementing their **consumer** logic.